 The head professor, Masoud, wants to match students to projects.
-Before class he sets the deadline for students to rank projects and the minimum they must rank by logging on to the SPW and going to admin.
-There he set the minimum to 3 and the deadline to the spring of 2014 (note these actions have not changed from SPWv3).
+Before class, he sets the deadline for students to rank projects and the minimum they must rank by logging in to the SPW and going to admin.
+There he sets the minimum to 3 and the deadline for the spring of 2014 (note these actions have not changed from SPWv3).

 He informs students to make sure they are registered for the senior project website and to login thoroughly create their profile or sync with LinkedIn.
 And then rank 3 projects.
 He informs them that if they wish they can just not rank any project and they will be matched to projects that need them and their particular skills.